 e.
 Legal Justification: Legal justification means that the law authorizes or permits a person to arrest or restrict the freedom of movement of another.

-False Imprisonment Lawsuits and Cases
+Lawsuits and Cases for Unlawful Detention

 You should never be held against your will illegally and without justification.
 The specific facts and details of your experience will affect whether you have a false imprisonment case and how it should best proceed.
 Because state laws can vary significantly and shopkeepers, medical professionals, law enforcement officers, and some others may be granted a fair amount of leniency in protecting their own rights and property, defense lawyers will go to great lengths to defend against a false imprisonment case.
 For this reason, you need an experienced and skilled false imprisonment lawyer such as those with Whitney, LLP who believe in your case and will vigorously fight for your rights.